Does Epstein-Barr virus cause MS?

 “This is one of the more promising discoveries linking the two diseases,” said Geeta A. Ganesh, M.D., MPH, neurologist with Norton Neuroscience Institute Hussung Family Multiple Sclerosis Center.
 “Other viruses have been studied, but EBV seems to have the strongest prevalence associated with MS.”

-More encouraging news lies in the potential of an EBV vaccine that would prevent the disease and could possibly protect those who already have a higher risk for MS. That includes people whose close family members have MS.
+More encouraging news lies in the potential of an EBV vaccine that would prevent the disease and possibly could protect those who already have a higher risk for MS. That includes people whose close family members have MS.

 Select an appointment date and time from available spots listed below.